English Matters - Spring 2014

 William Matchett taught English at the University of Washington from 1954 until he retired in 1982, but he has continued teaching and writing since leaving the university.
 His latest book, Airplants: Selected Poems, was published in 2013 and joins his two previous books of poetry, The Water Ouzel and Fireweed .
 He is also the author of Shakespeare and Forgiveness and co-authored, with his colleague Jerome Beaty, Poetry: from Statement to Meaning.
 He also has written stories, articles and other… Read more

 Nancy Bou Ayash is an assistant professor joining the English Department’s Language and Rhetoric faculty.
 She holds a PhD in rhetoric and composition from the University of Louisville and an MA in applied linguistics from the American University of Beirut.
 Her areas of specialization involve: composition theory and pedagogy, second and/or foreign language writing, language policy and planning, World Englishes, and English as a lingua franca.
-She brings to her work at UW extensive experience in… Read more
+She brings to her work at UW extensive… Read more

 Herbert Blau will be remembered as a theater innovator and scholar who introduced American audiences to avant-garde playwrights such as Samuel Beckett, Harold Pinter, and Bertolt Brecht.
 A member of the University of Washington faculty since 2000, Blau died May 3, 2013, on his 87th birthday.
 Blau’s six-decade theater and academic career was extraordinary for a Brooklyn-born plumber’s son who studied engineering as an undergraduate and attended not a single play while growing up.
-He earned both… Read more
+He earned… Read more

 Our friend and colleague Otto Reinert died in Seattle on October 19, 2013, 90 years after his birth in Norway.
 He came to the United States in 1945 for the benefits of higher education after the collapse of the Norwegian university system during the Second World War.
 An academic scholarship in America was the prize for his service to Norway in the Resistance to Hitler, a gift whose irony he appreciated.
-Apart from several attempts at repatriation, he was to remain here for the rest of his life… Read more
+Apart from several attempts at repatriation, he was to remain here for the rest of… Read more

 Harold (Hal) Peter Simonson was born December 27, 1926, in Tacoma and died there June 6, 2011.
 He is survived by Carolyn, his wife of over 59 years; children Eric (Erin), Greta, and Peter (Ann); grandchildren Maria, John, Emma, Audrey, Olivia, and Erika; and ten nieces and nephews.
 In Tacoma, he attended Grant Elementary School, Jason Lee Intermediate School, Stadium High School, and the College of Puget Sound (BA, BEd) and for a time served in the US Army.
-At Northwestern University (MA, PhD)… Read more
+At Northwestern University (MA,… Read more

 Share